Identification of taxon through classification with partial reject options: Introduction

-To the authors' knowledge, there has been no published interpretable and general solution to the issue of statistically comparing the observed taxonomic traits to the referential material.
-The widely used work of \citet{svensson1992identification} in bird species identification makes rich use of numerical combinations (often refered to as ``wing formulae'') of trait observation.s to classify birds to taxa, but offers no general solution.
-The method presented in this paper is a generalization of the approaches suggested in \citet{svensson1992identification} and \citet{Malmhagen2013}.

-Modern approaches to species classification include the Merlin Bird ID software, by the Cornell Lab of Ornithology\footnote{See \href{merlin.allaboutbirds.org}{merlin.allaboutbirds.org}.}.
+Population ecology and ornithology in particular are important applications of biological taxonomy.
+To the authors' knowledge, there has been no published interpretable and general approach to classifying ornithological data.
+The widely used work of \citet{svensson1992identification} in bird species identification makes rich use of numerical combinations (often refered to as ``wing formulae'') of trait observations to classify birds to taxa, but offers no general solution.
+Modern approaches to bird species classification include the Merlin Bird ID software, by the Cornell Lab of Ornithology\footnote{See \href{merlin.allaboutbirds.org}{merlin.allaboutbirds.org}.}.
 Merlin Bird ID uses convolutional neural networks for image recognition \citep{lecun1989backpropagation} and gives the user a ranked list of species to choose from.
-Due to the machine learning approach parameter interpretability is complicated, and not accessible to the user.
-In this paper we develop a method that makes it possible to conclude what trait measurements signify various taxa, as an alternative to neural networks and other black box methods.
-It can be summarized as an instance of Bayesian discriminant analysis, where parameters are estimated from training data by means of blockwise Gibbs sampling \citep{geman1984stochastic}.
-Since we also allow for uncertainty of the classified taxa, our methods could also be labeled as fuzzy classfication or fuzzy discriminant analysis \citep{chow1970optimum, ripley2007pattern, herbei2006classification}.
+Due to the machine learning approach parameter interpretability is complicated though, and not accessible to the user.